claytonbrown/terraformExamples/abc/gitlab-ci-cd/README.md

 ## Why

-The concept of "DevOps" is broad and encompasses a lot of different tools and ways of thinking.
+The concept of "DevOps" is broad and encompasses a lot of different tools and ways of doing things.
 Cultivating a CI/CD workflow also takes time and involves solving numerous complex issues around application deployment, logging, and debugging.
-Having a toy environment to play with and serve as a model for future applications can help you better understand which direction you should take in adopting your own "DevOps" practices.
+Having a toy environment to play with and serve as a model for future applications can help you better understand which direction you should take in adopting your own *DevOps Best Practices*.

 ## How